Assuming you have the gem “rspec” in your gemfile, then

 The expectation / assertion is where we test that the method (when passed the particular arguments) delivers the expected results.
 What we are checking in this example is the return value of the method under test.

-Nested Contexts
+Nested context

 describe "#method_in_code" do